 Have you ever heard the phrase attachment style or wondered where the terms “clingy” or “avoidant” originate?
 Attachment refers to your connection with friends, family, or romantic partners.
 People with whom you’ve grown close.
 Your connection pattern is commonly simplified by “clinginess,” “avoidant,” or “confident” descriptions.
 In other words, you either gravitate intensely toward others, strongly prefer independence, or balance in the middle.
 Have you ever wondered if someone describes you as one of these and which one you are?
-If the answer is yes, read along to discover the four primary attachment types and how they influence a person.
+If the answer is yes, continue to read to discover the four primary attachment types and how they influence a person.

 What is an Attachment Style?

 Attachment styles came about when researchers John Bowlby and Mary Ainsworth began noticing the different types of connections people have with one another.
 Bowlby picked up on various dynamics between romantic partners, friends, and family members.
 He saw some individuals gravitate closer and struggle to take space from their loved ones, whereas others preferred more emotional distance.
 Observations went further when Mary Ainsworth conducted an experiment infamously known as “The Strange Situation.”
 In this study, caregivers left their infants in a controlled, “strange” environment to see how they responded.
 The differing reactions by each infant led researchers to conclude that babies develop different attachments to their caregivers based on various factors.
-Essentially, just because one baby is fine being left alone by their caregiver does not indicate that all babies are OK with this.
+Essentially, just because one baby is fine being left alone by their caregiver, it does not indicate that all babies are OK with this.

 A parent may wonder- well, how do I know what my baby’s attachment style is?
 Or, how can I help my baby develop the best attachments?
 You can likely tell by their response when you drop them at daycare or walk into a separate room and notice their reaction.
 Do they cry at first but quickly move on to exploring their environment?
 Do they throw what seems like an endless tantrum for an extended time until you return?
 Or do they seem indifferent to your presence or absence?
 How do they react when you come back?
 Are they happy to see you, or remain upset with you?
 These are just a few questions that may hint at a child’s attachment style.